KonH/UDBase/Docs/Content.md

 ```

 Next, you need to create ContentConfig using **UDBase/Content/Add New Config** menu item, assign your assets and set their loading type.
 If you want to use AssetBundles, you need to assign asset bundle name for your assets in Inspector.
-You can use any UnityEndine.Object using ContentSystem - GameObjects, AudioClips and so on.
+You can use any UnityEngine.Object using ContentSystem - GameObjects, AudioClips and so on.

 Config contains a set of **ContentId** sub-assets, which can be assigned in Inspector.